ucsb-cs32-w21/Lab02-STARTER/README.md

 # Lab02-STARTER
-Students should use Lab01 final solution and this new test
+Students should use their files from their solution to Lab01: demogData.cpp, demogData.h, main.cpp, parse.cpp, parse.h, tddFuncs.cpp, tddFuncs.h

+Note that the following files are empty and need to be completed per the lab assignment: dataAQ.h, dataAQ.cpp, stateDemog.cpp, stateDemog.h